deckerbd/conductor/docs/docs/how-tos/csharp-sdk.md

 4. [Worker Configurations](#Worker-Configurations)

 ### Dependencies
-`conductor-csharp` packages are published to nugget package manager.
+`conductor-csharp` packages are published to NuGet.
 You can find the latest releases [here](https://www.nuget.org/packages/conductor-csharp/).

 ### Write workers